Bend, OR Premises Liability Lawyer

 Oregon law recognizes that people must often use another’s property to get through the day.
 You may need to park your car in a parking lot, go somewhere for work, use a public sidewalk to get to the bus stop, visit a friend's house, etc.

-All of these places have one thing in common: they are owned by a business or a private individual.
+All these places have one thing in common: they are owned by a business or a private individual.
 Therefore, all these locations are potentially dangerous.
 You don’t always know how well-maintained the spaces are.

 If you are injured on someone else's property due to their neglecting a dangerous condition, you may have a legal claim for premises liability.
 A premises liability claim lets you seek compensation when you’ve been hurt on another’s land, such as in a slip-and-fall case.